-Mrs D Clouting is responsible for regularly checking termly that the contents of first aid boxes including any travel kits are complete and replenished as necessary.
+Sandra Grisley and Aurelia Segrue are responsible for regularly checking (termly) that the contents of first aid boxes, including travel kits are complete and replenished as necessary.

 Transport to hospital: Where a first aider considers it necessary, the injured person will be sent directly to hospital (normally by ambulance).
 Parents / carers will be notified immediately of all major injuries to pupils.